 Hacker Storytelling is my way for telling stories using the Internet, in a way that is open by default.
 Hacker Storytelling uses several tools to help me tell stories, that is completely stored and operating using Github.

-There are several key technologies at play here:
+There are several key technologies that I employ:

 - Jekyll - Jekyll is a simple, blog aware, static site generator.
 It takes a template directory (representing the raw form of a website), runs it through Textile or Markdown and Liquid converters, and spits out a complete, static website.

 - Mustache Templates - A simple way to render structured data from JSON files, using basic HTML templates for displaying--instead of pulling directly from database.

 - Gists - Gist is a simple way to share snippets and pastes with others.
 All gists are git repositories, so they are automatically versioned, forkable and usable as a git repository.